 What is an Electrocardiogram?

 An electrocardiogram (ECG) is a test that checks for problems with the electrical activity of your heart.
-An ECG translates the heart’s electrical activity into line tracings on paper, so that a physician can interpret the results.
+An ECG translates the heart’s electrical activity into line tracings on paper for a physician to review and interpret.
+Time: approximately 15 minutes.

 - Check the heart’s electrical activity.

-- Determine the cause of unexplained chest pain, which could be caused by a heart attack, inflammation of the heart, or angina.
+- Determine the cause of unexplained chest pain such as: heart attack, inflammation of the heart or angina.

-- Find the cause of your symptoms, such as chest pain, shortness of breath, dizziness, fainting, or rapid irregular heartbeats (palpitations).
+- Finds the cause of your symptoms such as: chest pain, shortness of breath, dizziness, fainting or rapid irregular heartbeats (palpitations).

 - Determine if the walls of the heart chambers are too thick (hypertrophied).

 - Determine if you have had a heart attack in the past.

 - Help predict if there are any blockages in your arteries.

 You can eat and perform your regular daily activities before the test.

 - Do NOT consume any caffeine 4 hours prior to your test including: tea, coffee, decaffeinated products, chocolate, soda pop or medications containing caffeine.

 - Do NOT apply lotion, perfume or poweder to the chest area prior to your appointment

 An electrocardiogram (ECG) is performed by a certified technician.
 The resulting ECG is interpreted by a doctor (internist, family physician, cardiologist and/or surgeon).
 You may receive an ECG as part of a physical examination at your health professionals office or during a series of tests at a hospital or clinic.